numo-labs/taggable-searcher/lib/search/readme.md

 This is a list of ids that _include_ the tile <br />
 This is an **or** operation.

+#### fastQuery
+Type: `boolean` <br/>
+Default: false

+By default all queries will run as a verbose query, this returns all information needed to understand how the query has devised its results.
+When set to `true` This information is not requested resulting in faster queries.

 ### result
 ```json